supersimple/blog/priv/articles/2018-10-07/building-a-personal-dashboard-with-elixir.md

 <br />

 This file will start up the browser in kiosk mode, hide any error dialogs and the browser chrome, and start the phoenix app using mix. _(notice I have the app saved to /home/pi/dashboard, and have my ENV VARs exported from a file called “.env”.)_

+Raspberry Pi 4 is capable of 4k video.
+However, chromium doesn't seem to play nicely with 4k resolution in kiosk mode.
+I recommend scaling down the resolution to 1080 on your display if it is capable of 4k.
+The RPi4 will try to match it's oputput to the display, so you really need to persuade it to start up in 1080.
+If you try just changing the display settings via UI, it will reset after a restart.

+Force 1080 on startup by adding these 2 lines:
+`hdmi_group=1`
+`hdmi_mode=16`
+to this file: `/boot/firmware/config.txt`

 ---